 Kilgore College is definitely "Open For Business!”

-The Kilgore campus and KC-Longview will offer in-person classes for both Summer II and Fall (Fall I and Fall II).
+The Kilgore campus and KC-Longview will offer in-person, online, as well as remote classes for Fall 2020 (Fall I and Fall II).

-As KC pilots procedures for on-campus meetings during the Summer-II term, those pilots will inform any adjustments necessary to accommodate the increased number of courses scheduled for the fall.
+Please be advised that this is a fluid situation and any necessary adjustments will be made to accommodate the increased number of courses scheduled for the fall.
 Due to the number of in-person class sections planned for Fall I and Fall II, the college will not be able to eliminate consecutive class meetings in a given classroom; a new class schedule is being contemplated that will allow additional time between class meetings.

 Housing, Dining and Summer Camps:

 It is required that visitors obey all instructional signage on campus to mitigate the risk of COVID-19.
-Facilities are being maintained using aggressive sanitization and hygiene protocols as recommended by the Center for Disease Control (CDC) and World Health Organization (WHO).
+Facilities are being maintained using aggressive sanitization and hygiene protocols as recommended by the Center for Disease Control (CDC).
 This includes increased custodial cleaning and the availability of hand sanitizer dispensers at all entrances, common areas and elevators.

 The following are safety protocols for employees, students and visitors: